asyncedd/dots.nvim/README.md

 you wait.
 (Not that long btw) Then once it finished, you're done for! ([actually](https://github.com/asyncedd/dots.nvim#-quitting-nvim))
 Just run a `nvim` in your terminal :D

-# 🚶 After

-If you have some performance issues or have a weaker machine, TabNine might be the cause of it.
-If you do, please go use `:CmpTabNineHub` to go to the TabNineHub and try experiementing on which is performant.

 ## ⚡ Performance

 **⚠️ Super outdated!**